carpentries-incubator/git-novice-branch-pr/setup.md

                   From the dropdown menu select "Use the nano editor by default" and click on "Next".
               </li>
               <li>
-                Select "Override the default branch name for new repositories" and leave it set to `main`.
+                Select "Override the default branch name for new repositories" and leave it set to <code>main</code>.
 Click on "Next".
               </li>
               <li>
                 Ensure that "Git from the command line and also from 3rd-party software" is selected and